robert-westenberger/knowledgebase/mathematics/discrete-mathematics/graph-terminology-and-special-types-of-graphs.md

 ### Usage
 ![undirected_graphs.png](/undirected_graphs.png)
 We first consider the graph $G$.
 We will try to assign one of two colors, say red and blue, to each vertex in $G$ so that no edge in $G$ connects a red vertex and a blue vertex.
 Without loss of generality we begin by arbitrarily assigning red to $a$.
 Then, we must assign blue to $c, e$, $f$, and $g$, because each of these vertices is adjacent to $a$.
 To avoid having an edge with two blue endpoints, we must assign red to all the vertices adjacent to either $c, e, f$, or $g$.
 This means that we must assign red to both $b$ and $d$ (and means that $a$ must be assigned red, which it already has been).
 We have now assigned colors to all vertices, with $a, b$, and $d$ red and $c, e, f$, and $g$ blue.
 Checking all edges, we see that every edge connects a red vertex and a blue vertex.
 Hence, by Theorem 4 the graph $G$ is bipartite.

+Next, we will try to assign either red or blue to each vertex in $H$ so that no edge in $H$ connects a red vertex and a blue vertex.
+Without loss of generality we arbitrarily assign red to $a$.
+Then, we must assign blue to $b, e$, and $f$, because each is adjacent to $a$.
+But this is not possible because $e$ and $f$ are adjacent, so both cannot be assigned blue.
+This argument shows that we cannot assign one of two colors to each of the vertices of $H$ so that no adjacent vertices are assigned the same color.
+It follows by Theorem 4 that $H$ is not bipartite.